-Students interested in writing, editing, design, photography, advertising, and publishing have the opportunity to work on the campus newspaper, The Highlander; the College yearbook, The Scot; or the literary magazine, The Wheelbarrow.
+Students interested in writing, editing, design, photography, advertising, and publishing have the opportunity to work on the campus newspaper, The Highlander, and the literary magazine, The Wheelbarrow.
 Students under the guidance of a Student Publications Board produce these publications.
 The Highlander plays an important role in informing the college community and exploring the range of opinions on campus issues.
-The Scot provides a thorough and lasting record of each passing year.
-The Wheelbarrow publishes stories, essays and poetry written by students, faculty, and staff.
+The Wheelbarrow publishes stories, essays, and poetry written by students, faculty, and staff.